 In December 1938, the Nazis established a prison camp at a former brick factory in the suburb of Neuengamme.
 They brought in the first prisoners with the goal of establishing a work camp to produce the bricks needed for military construction.
 The camp expanded rapidly.
-From 1938-1945, approximately 100,000 people passed through the gates of Neuengamme.
+From 1938 to 1945, approximately 100,000 people passed through the gates of Neuengamme.
 More than half of them did not survive the war.
+Initially there were very few Jewish prisoners at Neungamme, but in 1944, over 10,000 Polish and Hungarian Jews were sent to the camp.
 Tuberculosis experiments conducted on Jewish children at Neuengamme ended in tragedy with 20 children between the ages of 5 and 12 hanged at the Bullenhuser Damm School in Hamburg.
-Today, pay tribute to the victims at Neuengamme and Bullenhuser Damm with visits to both memorial sites.
-Accommodations: Hotel Atlantic Hamburg, Autograph Collection (B) Photo Top: Aerial view of Neuengamme Concentration Camp Memorial.
-Courtesy of imageBROKER/Alamy Stock Photo.
-Photo Bottom Left: View of the brick factory at Neuengamme.
-Courtesy of Zoonar GmbH/Alamy Stock Photo Bottom Right: The building at Bullenhuser Damm after the end of the war ©Neuengamme Concentration Camp Memorial.
-DAY FOUR
+Visit the Medical Museum, dedicated to remembering those who suffered and were victims of euthanasia, forced sterilization, and human experiments by the Nazis.
+Top: Aerial view of Neuengamme Concentration Camp Memorial.
+Courtesy of mageBROKER/Alamy Stock Photo.
+Bottom Left: View of the brick factory at Neuengamme Courtesy of Zoonar GmbH/Alamy Stock Photo.
+Right: The building at Bullenhuser Damm after the end of the war. ©Neuengamme Concentration Camp Memorial.
+DAY FOUR NAVAL WARFARE

-Depart Hamburg today and travel north to the outskirts of Kiel where the Nazis inaugurated a naval memorial that was planned during the Weimar Republic.
+Depart Hamburg today and travel north to the outskirts of Kiel, where the Nazis inaugurated a naval memorial that was planned during the Weimar Republic.
 At its dedication ceremony in 1934, Nazi officials used the memorial to remind visitors that Germany was not defeated on its own soil during World War I. The event served both to commemorate past German navies and to inaugurate a new German naval force in defiance of the Treaty of Versailles.
 Visit a museum on German naval history that discusses several German commanders from World War II and their fates.
-A viewing platform at the memorial's tower gives a glimpse of the next stop, a German U-Boat.
+A viewing platform at the memorial's tower gives a glimpse of the next stop, a German U-boat.
 U-995 patrolled the waters of the Baltic and the North Sea.
 Today it is a science museum allowing visitors to experience the inside of a WWII submarine.
 Depart Kiel for Binz, Germany, after lunch.
-Accommodations: Travel Charme Kurhaus Binz (B, L) Photo Top: A view of U-995 from the top of the adjacent German Naval Memorial.
-Courtesy of Nathan Huegen.
-Photo Bottom Left: A plaque commemorating the loss of the Australian light cruiser HMAS Sydney II and the German auxiliary cruiser Kormoran.
-Both ships were sunk in a naval battle off the coast of western Australia.
-Courtesy of Nathan Huegen.
-Photo Bottom Right: The E-Maschinenraum (engine room) on U-995.
-Courtesy of Nathan Huegen.
-ITINERARY DAY FIVE PEENEMÜNDE
+Accommodations: Travel Charme Kurhaus Binz (B, L) Photo Top: Alexandra Richie and tour guest pose in front of U-995 in Kiel.
+Bottom Left: The German Naval Memorial in Laboe.
+Bottom Right: The E-Maschinenraum (engine room) on U-995.
+PEENEMÜNDE